 Also, whether you have fish or not, if you have a concrete pond with rather thin sides, these can be vulnerable to pressure exerted by ice.
 So a small ice-free area reduces the pressure.

-There’s a variety of heating equipment from Bradshaws Direct, Pondkeeper and our online garden centre, but when choosing, take into account what other equipment is needed in conjunction with the heater, and what the running costs might be.
+There’s a variety of heating equipment from Bradshaws Direct and Pondkeeper but when choosing, take into account what other equipment is needed in conjunction with the heater, and what the running costs might be.

 There are also low power alternatives to heaters, mostly floating devices designed to be connected to an air pump (or supplied with a small pump) to circulate some of the slightly warmer water from the depths of the pond to the surface.
 This keeps a small area of the pond ice-free.